ghc-proposals/ghc-proposals/proposals/0000-bundle-with-type-synonym.rst

 Should this be tied to some language extension?
 ^^^^^^^^^^

-Bundling pattern synonyms isn't guarded by a language extension so it seems sensible that this isn't either.
+Bundling pattern synonyms with type constructors isn't guarded by a language extension so it seems sensible that this isn't either.

 Drawbacks
 ---------